Madhav-Malhotra/ML-parameter-encryption/README.md

   --output-key OUTPUT_KEY
                         Filepath to save secret key for decryption -l MAX_LAYERS, --max-layers MAX_LAYERS
+                        Default 25.
 Maximum number of layers to encrypt -b BATCH_SIZE, --batch-size BATCH_SIZE
-                        Number of dataset images to process at once -p MAX_PARAMS, --max-params MAX_PARAMS
+                        Default 32.
+Number of examples to process at once -p MAX_PARAMS, --max-params MAX_PARAMS
+                        Default 25.
 Maximum number of parameters to encrypt per layer -d BOUNDARY_DISTANCE, --boundary-distance BOUNDARY_DISTANCE
+                        Default 0.1.
 Set from 0 to 0.5.
-0 = extreme where encrypted parameter values can be anywhere in range of existing parameter values.
-0.5 = extreme where encrypted parameter values can only be at the midpoint of the range of existing parameter values.
+                        0 = encrypted parameters can be anywhere in range of existing parameters.
+                        0.5 = encrypted parameters must be existing parameter range's midpoint.
   -s STEP_SIZE, --step-size STEP_SIZE
+                        Default 0.1.
 Step size per gradient-based update -m LOSS_MULTIPLE, --loss-multiple LOSS_MULTIPLE
-                        Stops training when the loss has grown by N times
+                        Default 5.
+Stops training when loss has grown by N times
 ```

+Some notes explaining the above options:
+- The **positional arguments are different for encryption mode and decryption mode**.
+In encryption mode, the arguments in order are `data_source.npy label_source.npy model_source.pt`.
+In decryption mode, the arguments in order are `decryption_key.pkl output_model_filepath.pt model_to_decrypt.pt`.
+- A key aim of the algorithm is to prevent encrypted (modified) parameters from being distinguishable from unencrypted (original) parameters.
+It does this by ensuring encrypted parameter values stay within certain boundaries set within the range of existing parameter values in each layer.
+These **boundaries are computed using the boundary distance ($\beta$) as follows**:
+  - $B_{low} = \min{W_l} + \beta \cdot (\max{W_l} - \min{W_l})$ - where $B_{low}$ is the lowest acceptable encryption value and $W_l$ represents the parameters of the $lth$ layer.
+  -  $B_{high} = \max{W_l} - \beta \cdot (\max{W_l} - \min{W_l})$ - where $B_{high}$ is the lowest acceptable encryption value.
+- The loss multiple sets the algorithm to stop encryption early if the loss has been raised (performance has been deteriorated) sufficiently.
+Ex: If you set this value to 5, then parameters stop being modified (encrypted) when the average loss across batches is 5 times higher than the loss prior to encryption.